Permissionless-Software-Foundation/community-committee/governance/README.md

 particular issue, it may be added to the CommComm meeting agenda by adding the `cc-agenda` label.

-The CC will elect from amongst voting CC members a CC Chairperson to work on building an agenda for CC meetings and a CC Director to represent the CC to the Board for a term of one year according to the Node.js Foundation’s By-laws.
-The Chair and Director may be (but are not required to be) the same person.
-The CC shall hold annual elections to select a CC Chairperson and Director; there are no limits on the number of terms a CC Chairperson or Director may serve.
+The CC will elect from amongst voting CC members a CC Chairperson to work on building an agenda for CC meetings for a term of one year.
+The CC shall hold annual elections to select a CC Chairperson; there are no limits on the number of terms a CC Chairperson may serve.

 The CommComm may invite additional persons to participate in a non-voting capacity.